PyAr/CDPedia/README.md

 The first parameter is where all the dump from the web will go (pages, images, etc... be sure you have a lot of free space!), and then the language.

-In those examples CDPetron will produce *all the image types*.
-To specify a particular image type to be built, you can use the `--image-type` option (remember that it needs to be defined in the `imagtypes.yaml` file):
+In those examples CDPetron will produce the *tarbig* image type that includes all the articles and most of the pictures.
+To specify another image type to be built, you can use the `--image-type` option (remember that it needs to be defined in the `imagtypes.yaml` file):

     ./cdpetron.py /opt/somedir es --image-type dvd5